oracle-devrel/devo.tutorials/deploying-verrazzano-on-oke.md

 Let’s look at Grafana first.
 On the main page of the Verrazzano console, you will see a link to Grafana.
 You can use the same combination of username and password you used to log into Grafana.
 Once logged in, click on "Home" and select the "Helidon Monitoring Dashboard":

-{% img aligncenter assets/verrazzano-grafana.png 1024 557 Grafana %}
+{% imgx aligncenter assets/verrazzano-grafana.png 1024 557 Grafana %}

 Similarly, access the Kibana dashboard and click on Visualize icon in the left menu.
 You will be prompted to create an index pattern.
 Select the verrazzano* and follow the wizard to add the index pattern.
 Search for hello-helidon and you should be able to see the following:

-{% img aligncenter assets/verrazzano-kibana.png 1024 557 Kibana %}
+{% imgx aligncenter assets/verrazzano-kibana.png 1024 557 Kibana %}

 From here, you can create your own visualizations and dashboards.